thegedge/personal-site/_posts/dev/2013/2013-01-02-manatee-released.md

 ---
 layout: post
-title: Manatee Release
+title: Manatee Released
 category: dev
-tags: [java]
+tags: [java, manatee]
 ---
 When I was digging through some of my old Java code I came across a messaging system I developed for an old application I was working on.
 I decided to pick